 Dr Wenwen Huang completed her PhD in Tufts University, she worked as a guest lecturer in the department of biomedical engineering at Tufts University from May 2015 to July 2018.
 Her research interests include polymer physics, biomedical engineering and materials science.

 Dr Chaochen Wang completed his PhD degree in Shanghai institute of biochemical cells, Chinese academy of sciences.
-From 2009 to 2018, he was worked in National Institute of Health(U.S.) as a visiting scholar, researcher and full-time scientist.
+From 2009 to 2018, he worked in National Institute of Health(U.S.) as a visiting scholar, researcher and full-time scientist.
 His research interests are epigenetics, gene editing and stem cells.

 Dr Mike Shipston graduated with a 1st class Honours degree in Physiology from the University of St Andrews before completing his PhD at the MRC Brain Metabolism Unit.
 Following a Wellcome Trust Advanced Training Fellowship hosted in Edinburgh with a period at NIEHS, USA he was recruited to a lectureship in Physiology at the University of Edinburgh in 1997 where he established the Membrane Biology Group.
 In 2003 he was appointed to the Chair of Physiology and established the Centre for Integrative Physiology.
 In 2015 he was appointed as Dean of Biomedical Sciences in the new Edinburgh Medical School.
 His research is particularly focused on post-transcriptional and post-translational mechanisms, such as alternative pre mRNA splicing and protein S-acylation, that control ion channel physiology and how dysregulation may lead to major stress and endocrine related disorders.